ktschmincke/hi-kev.dev/src/index.md

 My front-end skills form the vertical bar on my [T-shaped skillset](https://en.wikipedia.org/wiki/T-shaped_skills), or my depth of knowledge.
 The horizontal bar of the T &mdash; representing my breadth of knowledge &mdash; encompasses all facets of software development.

 I'm always seeking opportunities to learn and to teach.
 My career has been shaped by mentoring and knowledge sharing in both directions.
+Check out [my experience](/experience).